KollaNithinReddy/Terraform-Task1/README.md

     aws sqs send-message --queue-url "QUEUE_URL" --message-body "This is a test message"

 ```
-To deploy this project run the below commands in the terminal
+To deploy this project into aws run the below commands in the terminal

 ```bash
   terraform init